grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 Agent Flow components.

 > Refer to the list of available [Components][] for the full list of
-> `otelcol.receiver` components that can be used to receive OpenTelemetry data.
+> `otelcol.receiver` components that can be used to receive
+> OpenTelemetry-compatible data.
 >
 > [Components]: {{< relref "../reference/components/" >}}

-To configure an `otelcol.receiver.otlp` component for receiving OpenTelemetry data, complete the following steps:
+To configure an `otelcol.receiver.otlp` component for receiving OTLP data, complete the following steps:

-1. Follow [Configure an OpenTelemetry exporter](#configure-an-opentelemetry-exporter) to ensure received data can be written to an external system.
+1. Follow [Configure an OpenTelemetry Protocol exporter](#configure-an-opentelemetry-protocol-exporter) to ensure received data can be written to an external system.

 2. Optional: Follow [Configure batching](#configure-batching) to improve compression and reduce the total amount of network requests.